Discover the Path

 I have watched the rebirth of breastfeeding with a happy heart and even though many women still endure much difficulty in getting started, I know that those women who need help, should be able to access services in both the pre and postnatal period.
 I first took formal breastfeeding education in 1985 and again in 1987.
 From there I just continued to learn more about the Science of Breastfeeding through lectures, seminars and workshops throughout North America.
 The Art of Breastfeeding came from watching women breastfeed.
 I was lucky enough to work with women of diverse cultures.
 Their natural ability to take the challenges of breastfeeding in stride taught me a lot about patience.
 No matter what skills and knowledge I add to a growing list of new thought and ideas about breastfeeding, I realize that the mother-baby complex or dyad is a unique, specialized bond that follows a pattern as ancient as life.
 Despite the many interruptions we put in the way of 'natural' motherhood, the final success of breastfeeding depends on mothers and babies connecting easily, often and skillfully.
 When the dyad is disturbed for whatever reason and for however long we are challenged then to reconnect mother and baby so that the flow of breastfeeding is re-established.
 This is where I can be of assistance to families.

-My resume is available at the office for those wishing to review the contents and my professional credentials.
+My resume is available for those wishing to review the contents and my professional credentials.